 Perhaps there’s at least one difference between my newsroom kind of focus and ADHD hyperfocus: I could withstand interruptions (the phone was always ringing) and get right back to where I was.
 I didn’t like it, but I could do it.
 Many of my friends who have ADHD, however, report that being a huge challenge.

-Clinically speaking, the term ADHD Hyperfocus describes an inability to direct one’s focus toward the task at hand, a tendency to get deeply distracted by the “shiny.”
-Instead of hyperfocus, it’s thought to be dysregulated focus.
+Clinically speaking, the term Hyperfocus describes an inability to direct one’s focus toward the task at hand, a tendency to get deeply distracted by the “shiny.”
+Instead of hyperfocus, it’s considered dysregulated focus.

 For example, in the old days, my husband would vehemently and irritably react to my interrupting his work.
 (We both worked at home then.)
 I didn’t do it often and only with an important bit of news; e.g. “Hon, dinner’s ready. ” I found his angry reaction nasty and hurtful.
 And selfish.
 “Make your own dang dinner,” I felt like saying.